csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

   of the instrument call (p3) to center again (-360° is also in front).
 - _aVbap[] vbap aSnd[0],kAzim_ The opcode _vbap_ creates here an audio
-  array which contains as many audio signals as are set with the &nbsp;_vbaplsinit_ statement; in this case seven.
+  array which contains as many audio signals as are set with the _vbaplsinit_ statement; in this case seven.
 These seven signals represent the seven loud speakers.
 Right hand side, _vbap_ gets two inputs: the first channel of the aSnd array, and the kAzim signal which contains the location of the sound.